curationexperts/laevigata/README.md

 ## User and workflow setup

 Each Emory school has its own AdminSet, which determines the approval process for that school, and who can approve deposited ETDs.
-Running `bin/setup` will create an AdminSet for each school in the schools.yml file, load the appropriate workflow, and set permissions such that any registered user can deposit.
+Running `rake db:seed` will create an AdminSet for each school in the schools.yml file, load the appropriate workflow, and set permissions such that any registered user can deposit. `rake db:seed` should be idempotent -- you can run it over and over again safely.

 A "superuser" can manage all admin_sets, edit all ETDs, and approve submissions everywhere.
 To create a new superuser, add the user's email address to the `config/emory/superusers.yml` file.
-Then run `bin/setup` to reload the config.
+Then run `rake db:seed` to reload the config.
 Until we get real authentication running, the password for all superusers is `123456`

+Note: Do *not* run `bin/setup` except the very first time you setup the application, or if you need to wipe out everything in your development instance.
+It will wipe your database but leave your AdminSets in place, making a huge mess that you can't easily recover from.

 # README